- History

 ALL SAINTS ~ BEESTON REGIS

-The Church tries to be both modern and traditional and a variety of services are offered.
-In addition to the services listed above we have a traditional Evensong or Songs of Praise on the third Sunday during the summer months.
+The church tries to be both modern and traditional and a variety of services are offered.
 The New Revised Standard Version of the Bible is used at all services and our hymn book is the Complete Anglican Hymns Old and New.

-The Rector and all members of the congregation at this Church hope that you will enjoy your visit to the Church.
+The Rector and all members of the congregation at this church hope that you will enjoy your visit to All Saints.

 THE CHURCH BUILDING

-In the 15th Century the simple arch brace roof, embellished with shields bearing the instruments of the Passion, was inserted. it was subject to major reconstruction work in 1870.
-The wall posts are also supported by corbels in the form of stone shields; only half are original.
-Once quite plain these now bear the emblems of St. Alban, St. Catherine of Alexandria and St. Cuthbert, The Venerable Beds, St Margaret of Antioch and St Edmund (East Anglian Patron and Martyr).
+In the 15th century the simple arch brace roof, embellished with shields bearing the Instruments of the Passion, was inserted.
+It was subject to major reconstruction work in 1870.
+The wall posts are also supported by corbels in the form of stone shields only half of which are original.
+Once quite plain, these now bear the emblems of St Alban, St Catherine of Alexandria and St Cuthbert, the Venerable Bede, St Margaret of Antioch and St Edmund (King and Martyr, Patron Saint of East Anglia).

 IN THE CHURCH

-The paintings represent the 12 Apostles.
+The paintings represent the twelve Apostles.
 These are from left to right:

 St Simon Zelotes (with saw and book)